 Hole Descriptions: I’m of the belief that most Donald Ross courses are close to perfection upon their completion.
 Unfortunately, I’m not sure Agawam’s Board shares this viewpoint, as his 1920 design has been tinkered with constantly to the point where it’s almost unrecognizable.
 The big blow to Agawam came in the 1960’s when eminent domain took three holes away, which were replaced by one of my least favorite architects, Geoff Cornish.
 Unsurprisingly, he promptly introduced two of the worst designs in the state (7th and 15th).
-More recently, Agawam has changed the course in other ways, on three separate occasions switching par fours and par fives.
+More recently, Agawam has altered the course in other ways, on three separate occasions switching par fours and par fives.
 I understand modern length changes the way holes can be played, but the more Agawam alters the course, the further it deviates from Ross’s original design.

 The first two holes are fantastic, though.
 At 422 yards, the opening hole features an extremely intimidating uphill blind teeshot.
 Out of bounds lines the left side, and fescue and bunkers cover both sides of this narrow fairway.

 The 2nd hole is the best hole at Agawam as a medium-length 175 yard par 3 that requires all-carry over a ravine.
 Three putting is common on this extremely undulating green, and getting up-and-down is almost unheard of.
 Three bunkers guard this green on the right while one guards the left.